-- entirely separately from any decision in relation to planning.
-The Council also recognises the need to avoid, so far as possible, duplication with other regulatory areas. - 3.12 Some regulations do not cover the unique circumstances of some entertainment.
-Where relevant representations are received, and upheld, the Council will consider attaching conditions to premises licence and club premises certificates where these are necessary to promote the licensing objectives and are not already provided for in any other legislation. - 3.13 In circumstances where conditions are imposed, they will be tailored to the individual style and characteristics of the premises and events concerned.
-In addition, the Act prescribes mandatory conditions in certain circumstances. - 3.14 Minor Variation applications are restricted to licence changes that will not impact adversely on the licensing objectives.
+- 2.93.9 This overlap will principally apply to fire safety, health and safety or planning matters. - In accordance with Gguidance issued by the Secretary of StateHome Office (para-2.103.10 107.4 in particular) applicants are advised to undertake a risk assessment before preparing their applications.
+This should be translated into the steps recorded in the Operating Schedule that it is proposed to take to promote the licensing objectives. - Where relevant representations are received applications will be considered on-2.113.11 their individual merits and decisions made in relation to licensing applications will be made entirely separately from any decision in relation to planning.
+The Licensing Authority Council also recognises the need to avoid, so far as possible, duplication with other regulatory areas. - Some regulations do not cover the unique circumstances of some entertainment.+ 2.123.12 Where relevant representations are received, and upheld, the Licensing Authority Council will consider attaching conditions to premises licence and club premises certificates where these are necessary to promote the licensing objectives and are not already provided for in any other legislation. - In circumstances where conditions are imposed, they will be tailored to the-2.133.13 individual style and characteristics of the premises and events concerned.
+In addition, the Licensing Act 2003 prescribes mandatory conditions in certain circumstances. - Minor Variation applications are restricted to licence changes that will not impact.
+2.143.14 adversely on the licensing objectives.
 The Council may consult with any Responsible Authority deemed appropriate to the application.
-Other persons may make representations but there is no right to a hearing.
-Licensing officers have delegated powers to determine applications made under the Minor Variations process and any decisions made will be based on whether or not the proposed variation will impact on any of the Licensing Objectives. - 3.15 Applications can be made by community premises to remove the mandatory condition under the Act requiring a Designated Premises Supervisor in premises where alcohol is sold.
-Where an application of this nature is made, the Council must be satisfied that the premises is operating as a community premises and that the management committee has the capacity to provide sufficient supervision of the premises to minimise any risk to the four licensing objectives. - 3.16 Additional information relating to the licensing application process is contained within Appendix B to the statement of Licensing Policy.
+Interested partiesOther persons may make representations but there is no right to a hearing.
+Licensing officers have delegated powers to determine applications made under the Minor Variations process and any decisions made will be based on whether or not the proposed variation will impact on any of the Licensing Objectives. - Applications can be made by community premises to remove the mandatory-2.153.15 condition under the Licensing Act 2003 requiring a Designated Premises Supervisor in premises where alcohol is sold.
+Where an application of this nature is made, the Ceouncil must be satisfied that the premises is operating as a community premises and that the management committee has the capacity to provide sufficient supervision of the premises to minimise any risk to the four licensing objectives. - 3.16 Additional information relating to the licensing application process is contained within-Appendix B to the statement of Licensing Policy.